 - Over-the-Counter Toothpaste: Look for toothpaste with sodium fluoride, stannous fluoride, or hydroxyapatite for remineralization.
 Choose one with the ADA Seal of Acceptance.

 - Oral Health Improvement: Includes regular dental visits, consistent brushing, nightly flossing, and using antibacterial mouthwash to combat cavity-causing bacteria.

 Recommended Reading: Can You Reverse a Cavity?
 (5 Simple Steps)

 My Experience & Expertise

 Teeth are vital to our health as they help break down food so our body can take up proper vitamins and nutrients in the food.

+Need a second opinion?
+We can help!
+Learn more.
 Knowledge is power when cultivating healthy dental habits.
 The more informed you are, the better positioned you’ll be to prevent avoidable and potentially costly dental procedures for you and your family.
 Watch for future blog posts, where we’ll continue sharing important information, product reviews and practical advice!

 - Fleming E, Afful J. Prevalence of total and untreated dental caries among youth: United States, 2015–2016.
 NCHS Data Brief, no 307.
 Hyattsville, MD: National Center for Health Statistics.
 2018.

 Dr. Matthew Hannan, also known as “Dr. Advocate,” is a board-certified dentist on a mission to provide accurate dental patient education.
 He attended Baylor University before completing dental school at UT Health San Antonio School of Dentistry.
 He now lives in Arizona with his beautiful wife and 4 kids.
 Dr. Hannan believes everyone should access easy-to-read dental resources with relevant, up-to-date dental research and insight to improve their oral health.